Skip to main content

 Is the SSAH waitlist as long as the OAP waitlist

-No. OAP Core Clinical has a multi-year waitlist.
-Invitations go out in registration order and families report waiting several years.
+No. Many families wait a long time for an OAP Core Clinical invitation; exact wait times are not published and can vary.
 SSAH applications are reviewed and decided individually.
-Processing times vary by region, but SSAH does not have the same kind of years-long queue.
+Processing times vary by region, but SSAH does not have the same kind of long queue.

 SSAH is discretionary